Centre For Family Equity

 The Centre for Family Equity, formerly known as the Single Mothers’ Alliance, addresses family poverty in BC.

-• Quality Jobs and Livable Incomes
+• Access to Quality Jobs

 We address how the social identities of families result in systemic marginalization, discrimination, and poverty for many.
 We examine and tackle systemic discrimination and poverty that may be rooted in a combination of the following: racialized identity, Indigeneity, gender identity, trans identity, sexual orientation, health and mental health status, social class, marital status, religion, ability, age.